 What is Meditation?

 There are certainly more than three principles of your mind.
 As one progresses in meditation, the ego can slowly fade away.
-As the ego declines, the way you meditate may change, and you will discover more aspects to the mind.
-There are myriads of meditation forms, but we will just focus on three significant aspects concerning its’ effect on our minds.
+As the ego declines, the way you meditate may change, and you will discover more aspects of the mind.
+There are myriads of meditation forms, but we will focus on three significant aspects concerning its’ effect on our minds.